Lunar Jim

 Lunar Jim is a Canadian science fiction stop-motion animated television series that aired from 2 January 2006 to 19 October 2007.
 The show focuses on Lunar Jim, an astronaut on the Blue Moon L22.

 The show, produced by Halifax Film Company and Alliance Atlantis in association with CBC Television, Radio-Canada and BBC Kids, was based on an original concept created by Alexander Bar.
-The Director, Benny Zelkowicz, voiced Jim in the series.
+One of the directors of the series, Benny Zelkowicz, voiced Jim.

+Origins

+In the spring of 1994, Alexander Bar drew a picture of a spaceman on the moon watching his moon buggy being driven off by a couple of little green men who were blowing raspberries at him, with the caption "Oh no… Joyriders!".
+After thinking about what the character of the spaceman and his robot could be doing on the moon, by looking at the drawing of the man, Bar knew his name would be Lunar Jim.

+From there, he produce marketing materials Lunar Jim as a comic strip.
+His first call was to the comic strip editor of the Daily Mail.
+Bar had to pitch over the phone unprepared, and said "It's about a man who walks about on the moon all day doing nothing in particular."
+The editor then responded with "I like it!
+Send it in!".

+While the Daily Mail deal never came through, Lunar Jim got his first public outing in the Young Telegraph on 21 October 1996.

 Premise

 Jim and his team – Rover the Robot Dog, Ripple the Super Space Mechanic, Eco the Farmer and T.E.D. the Technical Equipment Device – live on Blue Moon L22, the second-to-last moon on the edge of the Milky Way.
 Focusing on exploration and inquiry, Lunar Jim intends to promote such life-lesson skills as problem-solving, persistence, creativity, and cooperation, with an emphasis on "pre-science skills".
 His catchphrase is "Let's get lunar!"

 Season 1 features only the main six characters as they explored the moon and they are depicted as the only people of the time to live on a moon.
 Season 2 established that they are part of a larger network of moon-dwelling astronauts and introduced three new recurring characters.